dojo/docs/dojox/calendar.rst

 See advanced configuration dedicated section for more advanced properties like layout properties and renderers.

-To specify constructor parameters of the column view, set the matrixViewProps property as show in the following example:
+To specify constructor parameters of the matrix view, set the matrixViewProps property as show in the following example:

 .. html ::